danielballan/personal-blog/content/about.md

 See [github.com/danielballan](https://github.com/danielballan/) for more of my software contributions.

-I enjoy advocating for open source software and open science; I maintain a [guide](https://nsls-ii.github.io/scientific-python-cookiecutter/) to help scientists get started with good software tools and habits.
+I enjoy advocating for open source software and open science.
+I maintain a [guide](https://nsls-ii.github.io/scientific-python-cookiecutter/) to help scientists get started with good software tools and habits.